infosyrius/SpyMyFolder/README.md

 # SpyMyFolder

-This script check if a file was modified since the last time, by a hash of each file inside a folder (MD5 by default, but you can choose SHA1, SHA256 or SHA512).
+This script check if a file was modified since the last time, with a hash of each file inside a folder (MD5 by default, but you can choose SHA1, SHA256 or SHA512).

-There is an example of use (From --help command):
+Example of use (From --help command):

-	Syntaxe :  ./testmd5.sh -s /folder/to/test/ -d /folder/for/hash/results/ [-e /exclude/folder] [-v] [-f] [-p [md5/sha1/sha256/sha512]]
+	Synthax :  ./testmd5.sh -s /folder/to/test/ -d /folder/for/hash/results/ [-e /exclude/folder] [-v] [-f] [-p [md5/sha1/sha256/sha512]]

 	-s : Source folder to control